-A participant, who wishes to make a bid at an auction for securing a contract covering one or more projects related to the bid, must complete the following steps:
+A participant, who wishes to make a bid at the auction for securing a contract covering one or more projects related to the bid, must complete the following steps:

-- Step 1: Project(s) related to the bid must be registered by the Clean Energy Regulator (see Step 1 Apply on the Clean Energy Regulator's website). - Step 2: The participant must be qualified by the Clean Energy Regulator to participate in auctions in relation to the project(s).
-This step establishes the commercial terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - Step 3: The participant must be registered by the Clean Energy Regulator to make a bid at an advertised auction in relation to the project(s).
-This step establishes the delivery terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - > The Clean Energy Regulator will not register a participant for that auction in relation to the project(s) if: - (1) a registration for the project(s) for that auction already exists, whether it is a registration for the project(s) by themselves or in combination with any other project(s) (i.e. one project, one registration for one auction), or - (2) the minimum total quantity offered for sale by the participant through that registration will be less than 2,000 ACCUs per year on average over the term of the contract.
-However, this does not apply to projects that were declared and registered by the Clean Energy Regulator under the Carbon Credits Act before 13 December 2014.
+- Step 1: Project registration-Project(s) related to the bid must be registered by the Clean Energy Regulator (see Step 1 Apply on the Clean Energy Regulator's website). - Step 2: Auction qualification The participant must be qualified by the Clean Energy Regulator to participate in auctions in relation to the project(s).
+This step establishes the commercial terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - " To participate in the auction, participants must agree to version 2.0 of the code of common terms. - Step 3: Auction registration The participant must be registered by the Clean Energy Regulator to make a bid at the auction in relation to the project(s).
+This step establishes the delivery terms of the contract covering the project(s) that will be entered into by the participant if their bid is successful. - The Clean Energy Regulator will not register a participant for the auction in relation to the project(s) if: - (1) a registration for the project(s) for the auction already exists (i.e. one project, one registration for one auction), or - (2) the minimum total quantity offered for sale by the participant through that registration: - (a) will be less than 2,000 ACCUs per year on average over the term of the delivery period, in case the delivery period specified in the delivery terms provided through that registration relates to a standard or short term duration contract.
+However, this minimum total quantity requirement does not apply if all the projects covered by an auction registration have been registered under the Carbon Farming Initiative before 13 December 2014, or